tomjohnson1492/documentation-theme-jekyll-multioutput/_docs/jekyllhowto/Theme Instructions/jekyllhowto-content-and-formatting.md

 The image template will use the `image_path` property when referencing the path to the image.

 Store images in the **images** folder in your Jekyll project &mdash; these images will be used for your Jekyll output.
-Also upload the images to Media Central &mdash; these images will be used for your Hippo output.
-Note that all images in Media Central must be available at the path as defined in the `image_path` property in the confighippo.yml file.

 Media Central will cache images you upload and expire the cache on an *hourly* basis.
 The first time you upload an image to Media Central, you may need to wait a few minutes before it becomes available.